mvpkit/mvp-api/README.md

 # Liftjs is a Nest.js kickstart framework that have done most of the heavy "lifting" for you.
-> It's built as a rapid development framework, which is suitable for MVPs, SaaS and other startups and projects.
+> It's built as a rapid development framework, which is suitable for MVPs, SaaS, and other startups and projects.

 ### Why you'll love it
 - pre-configured Config, Auth, and User modules